jimhigson/oboe.js/README.md

 If we're doing progressive rendering to go to a new page in a single-page web app, we probably want to put some kind of indication on the page as the parts load.

-Let's provide some visual feedback that one area of the page is loading and remove it when we have that json, no matter what else we get at the same time
+Let's provide some visual feedback that one area of the page is loading and remove it when we have data, no matter what else we get at the same time

 I'll assume you already implemented a spinner